Dental Patient Billing Statement Set-Up

 Dental patient billing statements can be difficult for patients to understand.
 And part of our job is to make that easier.
 So, how can we do this?
 Let’s start with the balance forward setting.
 As this is often a place where confusion begins for our patients.
 And can also be a point of confusion for us.
 But I want to back up just a bit first.
 Because we need to visit our billing frequency first.

 I’m a huge fan of daily patient billing.
 This is a setting we’ll visit as well.
 But for now, I just want to throw it out there!
-And I also encourage everyone to call patients with unexpected balances.
-If an insurance payment is less than expected, let’s know why first.
-And call our patients with the news before a statement leaves the office.
-This allows for conversation we can lead and prepare for a bit.
+And I also encourage everyone to call patients with unexpected balances before sending a statement.

 Statement date and balance forward date are our first consideration.
 Statement date is pretty self-explanatory.
 But what about that balance forward setting?
 How many times do patients call and ask, “What is this balance forward from?”
 Great question!
 But would you like to eliminate the balance forward?
 Frequent patient statements and follow up will help you with that.
 But so will this setting.